stnolting/neo430/README.md

 ## Questions?

-If you have any question or if you are encountering problems with the NEO430, feel free to drop me a line:
+If you have any questions, bug reports, ideas or if you are facing problems with the NEO430, feel free to drop me a line:

-  mailto:stnolting@gmail.com
+  stnolting@gmail.com